CloudStream-Innovations/main-solution/README.md

 # CloudStream Innovations

-CloudStream-Innovations is a fictious company for the purposes of providing a POC / Demo to Cameramatics.
+CloudStream-Innovations is a fictitious company created for the purpose of providing a POC/Demo to Cameramatics.

-## Reops in this organisation are:
+## Repositories in this Organisation

 ### main-solution
-This is the repo that contains the main-solution as it brings in the other repos as sub-modules for deployment.
+This is the repository that contains the main solution, incorporating other repositories as sub-modules for deployment.

 ### assignment
-This repo contains artefacts relevant to the original assignment.
+This repository contains artefacts relevant to the original assignment.

-## Developement
+## Development Phase

 ### notebooks
-This repo contains the notebooks used in this project.
-The notebooks show how the data is wrangled with python and how the required reports are put tofether.
-There are 7 notebooks.
+This repository contains the notebooks used in this project.
+The notebooks demonstrate how the data is wrangled with Python and how the required reports are assembled.
+There are seven notebooks.

 ### output-artifacts

-This repository contains the output artifacts of the ETL process using the notebooks.
+This repository contains the output artefacts of the ETL process using the notebooks.
 They can be emailed, published, or transferred via FTP using GitHub Actions.
-In this case the are pushed to an S3 bucket for static web hosting.
+In this case, they are pushed to an S3 bucket for static web hosting.

 The webpage can be found at this link: http://cloudstream-innovations-poc-for-demo-of-some-skills.s3-website-eu-west-1.amazonaws.com/#

-## Productionisinig
+## Productionising

-The solution is started to be productionised using airflow.
-This is not yet complete as DAGs and Airlfow environemnt are quite fincky with regards to dependencies etc and I would need some more time to complete these properly:
+The solution is in the process of being productionised using Airflow.
+This is not yet complete as DAGs and the Airflow environment have complex dependencies, requiring more time to finalise properly.

 ### airflow
-This repo contains the dags for the solution.
-Docker compose is used to put together a local environment for developing DAGS and dependency files.
+This repository contains the DAGs for the solution.
+Docker Compose is used to set up a local environment for developing DAGs and dependency files.

 ### infrastructure
-This repo contains the Terraform IaC for this project.
-The Terraform code spins up an enviroment in the cloud for deploying an production ready airflow + the DAGs from the airflow folder into the cloud.
+This repository contains the Terraform IaC for this project.
+The Terraform code sets up an environment in the cloud for deploying a production-ready Airflow along with the DAGs from the airflow repository.

-- **NOTE** I encounterd an AWS account level hard restriction which I still need to figure out why it happening.
-But it did work on the first deployment.
+**NOTE:** I encountered an AWS account-level hard restriction which I still need to figure out.
+It did work on the first deployment.
 I may need to create a new AWS account.

-###terraform-backend
+### terraform-backend
-This repo contains the code for Terraform backend.  this supports the infrastructure repo as it provides an S3 backend for the solution that stores the state.
+This repository contains the code for the Terraform backend.
+This supports the infrastructure repository by providing an S3 backend for the solution that stores the state.